sablier-labs/flow/README.md

 can pause the stream at any time.
 This stops the streaming of assets but retains the record of the amount owed to the recipient up to that point.

-The `lastUpdatedTime` value, set to `block.timestamp` when the stream is created, is crucial for tracking the amount owed over time.
+The `snapshotTime` value, set to `block.timestamp` when the stream is created, is crucial for tracking the amount owed over time.
 The recipient can withdraw the streamed amount at any point.
 If there are insufficient funds in the stream, the recipient can only withdraw the available balance.

 ## Abbreviations